 Would you work for free?

-In recent times, many of my real estate clients have been sharing the despair they feel when neighbouring real estate agents drop sales commissions to 1.5% or lower, or worse still offer to cover the entire expense of a vendors marketing campaign.
+In recent weeks, many of my real estate clients have been sharing the despair they feel when neighbouring real estate agents drop sales commissions to 1.3% or lower, or worse still offer to cover the entire expense of a vendor’s marketing campaign, to secure a signature on their agency agreement.

 One real estate principal even shared a story about a competing real estate agent that had secured a mid-range listing by offering to sell the property for free.
 Was this pure madness?